Reconciliation of Family Tax Benefit (FTB) 007-11010000

 3 |

-Adjusted taxable income above the Part A supplement income limit received after automatic reconciliation (from 1 July 2016) Laura is a single income support customer (Parenting Payment Single (PPS)) for the entire 2019-2020 financial year and was paid Family Tax Benefit (FTB) Part A and FTB Part B by instalments for 2 children.
+Adjusted taxable income above the Part A supplement income limit received after automatic reconciliation (from 1 July 2016) Laura is a single income support customer (Parenting Payment Single (PPS)) for the entire 2023-2024 financial year and was paid FTB Part A and FTB Part B by instalments for 2 children.
+Laura did not have any periods where she was subjected to employment nil rate period.
 As the payments received during the financial year are not subject to income reconciliation, FTB reconciliation will occur automatically as soon as Laura has been paid her final instalment for the financial year.
 This is referred to as ‘Automatic’ or ‘bulk’ FTB Reconciliation.
 At reconciliation

 |